ngs-docs/angus/MacManes_AssemblyQuest.rst

 ::

-    Paired-end data
+    #Paired-end data

     curl -LO https://s3.amazonaws.com/macmanes_share/ERR1328557_1.fastq.gz
     curl -LO https://s3.amazonaws.com/macmanes_share/ERR1328557_2.fastq.gz

-    Mate-pair data
+    #Mate-pair data

     curl -LO https://s3.amazonaws.com/macmanes_share/ERR1328558_1.fastq.gz
     curl -LO https://s3.amazonaws.com/macmanes_share/ERR1328558_2.fastq.gz

 **Use ABySS to assemble reads** You have 32 threads to use!
-I suggest you use the all.
+I suggest you use them all.

-0. Pick a random kmer between 31 and 101
+0. Pick a random kmer between 31 and 95

 **Evaluate your assembly data using busco**  You'll need to download and un-compress the Fungal database before you run BUSCO.
 I'm giving you that code, but not the code for running BUSCO..
 You'll have to do that yourself...